mnot/redbot/README.md

 Once you have Python, you can install the required libraries with:

-> pip install thor markdown netaddr jinja2
+> pip install -r requirements.txt

 ### Installing RED